Crown-Commercial-Service/digitalmarketplace-scripts/README.md

   Outputs details of a random active unlocked user with a given role.

 * `index-to-search-service.py`
   **Runs nightly on Jenkins**.
-Reads services from the API endpoint and writes to search-api for indexing.
+Reads services or briefs from the API endpoint and writes to search-api for indexing.

 * `insert-framework-results.py`
   Reads a csv file of results for suppliers who have/have not been accepted onto